rhiot/rhiot/readme.md

 # Rhiot - the messaging platform for the Internet Of Things

+Rhiot itself is no more maintained.
+Instead it was migrated into two projects:
+- Eclipse Kapua (general IoT backend platform) - https://github.com/eclipse/kapua
+- Streamok (big data streams for IoT) - https://github.com/streamok/streamok

 <a href="https://github.com/rhiot/rhiot"><img src="rhiot.png" align="left" height="280" hspace="30"></a>
 Rhiot is a messaging platform for the Internet Of Things.
 We are focused on an adoption of the [Red Hat JBoss middleware portfolio](http://www.redhat.com/en/technologies/jboss-middleware) to provide solutions to